 SharePoint can be used for a myriad of tasks.
-It can be used to build intranets, websites, applications and CRMs, though there are plenty of other tools — like Microsoft Dynamics 365 — which will integrate with SharePoint if you already have them in place.
+It can be used to build intranets, websites, applications and CRMs.
+Furthermore, tools like Microsoft Dynamics 365 will integrate with SharePoint if you already have them in place.
 SharePoint is more than just any one of these things, it is a platform that enables your workforce to complete a multitude of tasks.
 It also lets your staff use web-based versions of many other Office 365 applications, including Word, Excel and PowerPoint.
 This integration allows for smoother, more efficient operations throughout the business, while still letting employees use applications that they are already comfortable with.

 Easy to use and build without hiring a web developer

 Not only does SharePoint offer all the functionality already mentioned, it was also built with the user in mind.
 It is easy to use and includes all the tools necessary for you to make changes, updates or develop solutions yourself.
 You no longer need to spend a fortune on Microsoft SharePoint development, or hire a web developer to update pages for you.
 The out-of-the-box functionality will let you start creating an intranet portal, teams, sites, web pages and more, and the integrated help system means that answers are only a click away.
 You are free to create your SharePoint portal in whichever form you need, and because you’re doing it yourself, the savings you make will soon add up.
 Moreover, at any point in the future if you want to take advantage of the more advanced functionality which SharePoint offers, or need to get your staff up to speed quickly, OfficeLabs can provide both Microsoft SharePoint training and Microsoft SharePoint support.